plurid/action-mail/packages/action-mail-gmail/README.md

-`action mail` provides a specification, parsing tools, and client mail utilities to obtain `action entities` and/or `action variables` from mails.
+`action mail` provides a specification, parsing tools, and client mail utilities to obtain `action entities` and/or `action variables` from mails, messages, or other user input.

 `action entities` have `true` or `false` values. `action variables` have string values.